-The current statewide abundance estimate for Alaskan harbor seals is 152,602 (SE: 7,703) (NMFS, unpublished data), based on aerial survey data collected during 1998-2007.
-See Table 1 for abundance estimates of the twelve stocks of harbor seals identified in Alaska.
-The minimum population estimate (N{MIN}) for each of the twelve stocks of harbor seals identified in Alaska is calculated using Equation 1 from the PBR Guidelines (Wade and Angliss 1997): $N{MIN} = N/\exp(0.842 \times [\ln(1+[CV(N)]^2)]^{1/2})$.
+The current statewide abundance estimate for Alaskan harbor seals is 205,090 (Boveng et al. in press a), based on aerial survey data collected during 1998-2011.
+See Table 1 for abundance estimates of the 12 stocks of harbor seals in Alaska.
+The minimum population estimate (N{MIN}) for 11 of the 12 stocks of harbor seals in Alaska is calculated as the lower bound of the 80% credible interval obtained from the posterior distribution of abundance estimates.
+This approach is consistent with the definition of potential biological removal (PBR) in the current guidelines (Wade and Angliss 1997).
+The abundance estimate and N{MIN} for the remaining stock, the Pribilof Islands stock, is simply the number counted in the most recent survey of this very small group.